BotMill/fb-botmill/README.md

 For more information on other callbacks, framework features or how to create a different kind of reply, check out the official wiki.

-This project is a work in progress and any contribute is appreciated.

 **<h3>What's currently supported</h3>**

 FB-BotMill supports this Facebook Messenger Platform components: